tholonia/iching_cli/book/v2/markdown/hexagram_34.md

 #### In the 4th century BCE, amid the turmoil of ancient India, Chanakya, the astute strategist and philosopher, laid the foundations for Chandragupta Maurya’s ascent.
 The Nanda dynasty, wielding power through brute force, underestimated the brilliance of psychological strategy.
 Chanakya envisioned dismantling their grip by converting latent rebellion into a formidable force.
 He nurtured Chandragupta, training him in the art of sovereign governance.
 Moving the chessboard, Chanakya orchestrated defections within the Nanda empire’s ranks while simultaneously uniting the disparate regional leaders under a shared cause.

 When the moment was ripe, the disguised charismatic leader Chandragupta struck decisively at the heart of the Nanda dynasty, turning suppressed potential into a reality.
 Pune, amidst hushed whispers of sedition, witnessed existing power crumbling under its hubris.
 Emerging victorious, the Mauryan dynasty’s inception marked the transformative realization of Chanakya’s covert aspirations.
-As the new regime flourished under the equitable rule of its young leader, India bore witness to Chanakya’s enduring legacy—the silent architect of a nation reborn with newfound unity and vision.
+As the new regime flourished under the equitable rule of its young leader, India bore witness to Chanakya’s enduring legacy, the silent architect of a nation reborn with newfound unity and vision.

 <div style="font-size: 8pt;font-style:italic">Source: "Arthashastra" by Chanakya, "Chandragupta Maurya and His Times" by Radha Kumud Mookerji, "The Penguin History of Early India" by Romila Thapar</div>